likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario1/01-DC2_ceph_cluster_installation.md

   services:
     mon: 3 daemons, quorum ceph1,ceph2,ceph3
-    mgr: ceph2(active), standbys: ceph1, ceph3
+    mgr: ceph1(active), standbys: ceph2, ceph3
     osd: 6 osds: 6 up, 6 in
-    rgw: 3 daemons active

   data:
-    pools:   4 pools, 32 pgs
+    pools:   0 pools, 0 pgs
-    objects: 191 objects, 3.08KiB
+    objects: 0 objects, 0B
     usage:   6.02GiB used, 54.0GiB / 60.0GiB avail
-    pgs:     32 active+clean
+    pgs:
 ```

 Information that we get from the status command, we can see that the cluster global heath is `ok`.
 In the services section we can see that we have three MONs running on *ceph1*, *ceph2* and *ceph3* and active manager currently running on *ceph2* with 2 `standby` nodes *ceph1* and *ceph3* in case *ceph2* fails.

 We have also 6 OSDs, 2 OSDs per node(disks vdc and vdd).
 All six OSDs are `up` and `in`; We can also see three RadosGW daemons running.

-Finally on the data section we can see differences between clusters,
+Finally on the data section, we still don't have any pools created, once we install RadosGW we will see that several pools get created during deployment.

-DC1 doesn't have any pools created, DC2 has have four pools created.
-These 4 pools have a total of 32 PGs (Placement Groups) used and we can see that the current cluster usage at the moment is 6 GB out of the 60 GB we have available (each OSD has 10 GB, 2 ODSs per 3 nodes gives us our 60 GB), and the 32 PGs are in `active-clean` state.

 ### Check both clusters pools